The sun provides enough energy in one hour to supply the world’s energy needs for one year—for free. The sun’s energy is renewable and clean.

 We decided to take advantage of the free, renewable, clean energy the sun provides by installing a photovoltaic (PV) array on the roof of our home.
 That decision required research that led to a series of posts, of which this is one.

 What is Solar Power?

-Solar power is the conversion of a the sun’s energy into electricity.
+Solar power is the conversion of the sun’s energy into electricity.
 Photovoltaics convert a portion of the sun’s electromagnetic spectrum directly into electricity.
 Concentrated solar power systems generate electricity indirectly by concentrating the sun’s infrared rays to create heat which drives an engine connected to an electrical power generator.

 PV systems vary widely from tiny modules used to power handheld electronic devices, to rooftop solar panels that generate power for one home, to large scale arrays that produce electricity for thousands of homes and businesses.
 PV has many benefits: